-Numerical Grade Letter Grade Equivalents Grade Point Grasp of Subject Matter Other qualities expected of students A RANGE: Excellent: Student shows original thinking, analytic and synthetic ability, critical evaluations, and broak knowledge base.
-90-100 A+ 4.0 Profound and Creative Strong evidence of original thought, of analytic and synthetic ability; sound and penetrating critical evaluations which identify assumptions of those they study as well as their own; mastery of an extensive knowledge base

-85-89 А 4.0 Outstanding 80-84 A- 3.7 Excellent Clear evidence of original thinking, of analytic and synthetic ability; sound critical evaluations; broad knowledge base
+Numerical Grade Letter Grade Equivalents Grade Point Grasp of Subject Matter Other qualities expected of students A RANGE: Excellent: Student shows original thinking, analytic and synthetic ability, critical evaluations, and broad knowledge base.
+90-100 A+ 4.0 Profound and Creative Strong evidence of original thought, of analytic and synthetic ability; sound and penetrating critical evaluations which identify assumptions of those they study as well as their own; mastery of an extensive knowledge base 85-89 А 4.0 Outstanding 80-84 A- 3.7 Excellent Clear evidence of original thinking, of analytic and synthetic ability; sound critical evaluations; broad knowledge base with the literature.
+77-79 B+ 3.3 Very Good Good critical capacity and analytic ability; reasonable understanding of relevant issues; good familiarity with the literature 73-76 В 3.0 Good 70-72 В- 2.7 Satisfactory at a post- baccalaureate level.
+Adequate critical capacity and analytic ability; some understanding of relevant issues; some familiarity with the literature 0-69 FZ 0 Failure Failure to meet the above criteria

-B RANGE: Good: Student shows critical capacity and analytic ability, understanding of relevant issues, familiarity with the literature.
+B RANGE: Good: Student shows critical capacity and analytic ability, understanding of relevant issues, familiarity